Geometric scattering for nonlinear wave equations on the Schwarzschild metric

-\mbox{} In this paper we establish a conformal scattering theory for the defocusing semilinear wave equations on the Schwarzschild spacetime.
-We combine the energy and pointwise decay results of solutions obtained in \cite{Yang} and a Sobolev embedding on spacelike hypersurfaces to establish the energy estimates in two sides between the energy flux of solution through the Cauchy initial hypersurface $\Sigma_0=\left\{ t=0 \right\}$ and the one through the null conformal boundaries $\mathfrak{H}^+\cup \scri^+$ (resp. $\mathfrak{H}^-\cup \scri^-$).
-Combining these estimates and the well-posedness of Cauchy and Goursat problems for nonlinear wave equations we provide a bounded linear and locally Lipschitz scattering operator which maps the past scattering data to the future scattering data.
-Our results extend also the previous works \cite{BaSeZho1990,Jo2012,Jo2019} to an asymptotically flat spacetime such as Schwarzschild spacetime which is static and spherically symmetric.
+\mbox{} In this paper, we establish a conformal scattering theory for defocusing semilinear wave equations on Schwarzschild spacetime.
+We combine the energy and pointwise decay results for solutions obtained in \cite{Yang} with a Sobolev embedding on spacelike hypersurfaces to derive two-sided energy estimates between the energy flux of solutions through the Cauchy initial hypersurface $\Sigma_0 = \{ t = 0 \}$ and that through the null conformal boundaries $\mathfrak{H}^+ \cup \scri^+$ (respectively, $\mathfrak{H}^- \cup \scri^-$).
+By combining these estimates with the well-posedness of the Cauchy and Goursat problems for nonlinear wave equations, we construct a bounded linear and locally Lipschitz scattering operator that maps past scattering data to future scattering data.

 {\bf Keywords.} Conformal scattering, Goursat problem, nonlinear wave equations, Schwarzschild metric, null infinity, Penrose's conformal compactification.

 {\bf Mathematics subject classification.} 35L05, 35P25, 35Q75, 83C57.